 Unfortunately, there’s simply no way to prevent them from doing this (at least while you’re not home) while still retaining the aesthetic appeal of your drapes.
 You probably aren’t too thrilled about the idea of wrapping your drapes in plastic, after all.

 The best thing you can do is to replace your drapes with something else.
-In San Diego, shutters and blinds are a fantastic idea given our hot climate.
-These window coverings are far less tempting for your cat, and also involve more cat-proofing options.
+In San Diego, shutters and certain select blinds are a fantastic idea given our hot climate.
+These window coverings are far less tempting for your cat and also involve more cat-proofing options.

 Purchase Durable Blinds and Shutters

 Cats love jumping up on windowsills to get some sunlight or observe what’s going on outside.
 While there, they often become mentally stimulated and take that energy out on surrounding objects, and that means whatever window coverings they had to jump through.
-Plastic blinds often have misaligned or bent areas and for some reason, cats go right for them.
+If you select blinds that are plastic, you’ll notice they usually have misaligned or bent areas and for some reason, cats go right for them.
 You can always tell when someone owns a cat or two if you go into their house and find plastic blinds with missing outer areas.

 Of course, there’s always the particularly spastic cat that ends up tangled in them, at which point it’s probably better to just replace them altogether.